 When exporting to Excel, Displayr will generate a .xlsx file containing any tabular data from the pages that you have chosen to export.
-The Excel export only exports tabular data and does not export charts, text, or any other kind of output.
+The Excel export only exports tabular data and does not export charts.
 If you export a Visualization, the data which has been used to draw the visualization will be exported as a table where possible.

 This article describes how to go export a Displayr output...

 A Displayr page with at least one output to export.

 - Select Publish > Export Pages > Excel.

 - To export selected pages only: Choose which pages to export > Export selected page(s).

 - OPTIONAL: Expand the Advanced Options menu and pick amongst the range of available options and specify how you wish to arrange your exported tables.
 See below for details of each option.